ibpshangzheng/transbrain/pipeline/datasets/README.md

 - We divided it into four parts and stored them on Zendo.
 You can download them separately and store them according to the directory structure below.

-- Other publicly available data before preprocessing can be downloaded through their respective links provided in our documentation and paper.
+- Other publicly available data before preprocessing can be downloaded through their respective links provided in our documentation and preprint.

 datasets/integrated_dataset/